PatristicTextArchive/collator/README.md

 provided by [CollateX](https://collatex.net/) and creates a HTML document with a representation of the witnesses that is inspired by the CollateX HTML output.

+It is basically a wrapper for the CollateX CLI.
+It converts the witnesses into plain text with a very small xslt-script (and therefore also uses saxon -- maybe I could cut that dependency).
+It then reads those witnesses into a JSON temporary file that it feeds to CollateX which returns a nested list that it processes into a HTML representation.

 This is developed to handle [LombardPress Schema](http://lombardpress.org/schema/docs/) compliant material, but it might handle many other TEI documents well for now, as the encoding conventions of the